pmh-3/Off-By/README.md

 3. Add button events to load different page.
 Done
 4. Build game mechanic skeleton using react.
 Done
 5. Connect to MySQL.
 Done
-6. Refine and add functionality
+6. Refine and add functionality.
+Done
-7. Run app in docker container
+7. Run app in docker container.
+Done
 8. Migrate to cloud

 My code intentionally has no license to preserve copyright protection.